YaroslavKolbaiev/next12-app/README.md

 ## About the project

-Full Stack Application build on [Next JS 12](https://nextjs.org/docs) with experimental app dir.
+Full Stack Application build on [Next JS 12](https://nextjs.org/docs).

 Deployed with [Vercel](https://vercel.com/).